tubearchivist/tubearchivist/CONTRIBUTING.md

 ```
 - The command above will call the docker build command with `--build-arg INSTALL_DEBUG=1` to install additional useful debug tools.
 - The `test` argument takes another optional argument to build for a specific architecture valid options are: `amd64`, `arm64` and `multi`, default is `amd64`.
-- This `deploy.sh` file is not meant to be universally usable for every possible environment but could serve as an idea on how to automatically rebuild containers to test changes - customize to your liking.
+- This `deploy.sh` script is not meant to be universally usable for every possible environment but could serve as an idea on how to automatically rebuild containers to test changes - customize to your liking.

 ## Working with Elasticsearch
 Additionally to the required services as listed in the example docker-compose file, the **Dev Tools** of [Kibana](https://www.elastic.co/guide/en/kibana/current/docker.html) are invaluable for running and testing Elasticsearch queries.